cryptobaecafe/.home/README.md

 Crypto collateral for NFT home payments in full or on termed loan.
 Collaterization is eqivelent to 5% of total amount. (also facilitated by deposit escrow subject to change if secondary lending/collateral protocol was created.

+This is merely a prototype and there is a mountain of work that must be done before it is in final form.